zenml-io/vscode-zenml/README.md

 - `refreshPipelineView`: Refreshes the pipeline view to display the current pipeline runs.

 - `deletePipelineRun`: Removes a specified pipeline run from the view and system.

+### Environment Commands

+- `restartLspServer`: Restarts the LSP Server to revalidate ZenML installation and client initialization.

+- `setPythonInterpreter`: Opens the command palette for Python interpreter selection and restarts the LSP server upon change.

 ## Limitations